beave/sagan/doc/source/rule-keywords.rst

 **flexbits: isnotset, both, myflexbit;**

 If the flexbit "myflexbit" "isnotset", then trigger an event/alert.
-Track by both the source and desination of the message.
+Track by both the source and destination of the message.

 **flexbits: unset, both, myflexbit;**